IanAWatson/LillyMol/docs/Molecule_Tools/parsimonious_set.md

 It sorts those fragments by size, largest to smallest.
 Then, for each fragment, it looks for the first molecule that exemplifies that fragment.
-That molecule is marked as selected, and for all the fragments it contains, it also marks those fragments as selected.
+That molecule is marked as selected, and for all the fragments it contains, those fragments too are marked as selected.

 This way, we expect the smaller fragments to be filled in by the largest candidates as they are selected for their larger fragments.